Apparent suicide just south of station

 Calling hours will be held from 4 to 8 p.m. on Tuesday, April 10, at the McHoul Funeral Home, 895 Route 82, in Hopewell Junction.
 A Mass of Christian Burial will be held at 10 a.m. on Wednesday, April 11, at St. Columba Church, 835 Route 82, followed by interment at Fishkill Rural Cemetery.

 If you or someone you know are in crisis or need to talk, call the National Suicide Prevention Lifeline at 800-273-8255.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.